swaldhoer/native-lua/README.md

 > **Note:** The encoding of test files **must not** be changed.

 Some tests require changes to the test files in order to work on platforms.

-Changes are indicated by the following comment:
+Changes to original Lua test sources are indicated by the following comment:

 ```lua
 -- native Lua